 I would follow the speed recommended along with instruction on board saying work in progress.
 Wait, “ROAD WORK AHEAD” and 80 kmph!?
 Shows me I was wrong in this context.

 Which Oracle is right here?
-80 kmph or Road Work Ahead?
+80 km or Road Work Ahead?
 Or both?

 The heuristic and oracle are also used in the simple code we write for automation to assist our testing.

 I would like to highlight that I too had the idea that only veteran testers were good in heuristics and oracles.
-Then my senior showed me that everybody has her/his own unique way of testing.
-There are no universal best practices, but there are practices which works for the context.
+Then my senior showed me that everybody has her/his unique way of testing.
+There are no universal best practices, but there are practices that work for the context.
 So I feel that with each passing day, I’ll learn much more about these concepts and will come up with a better understanding of the same, by unlearning.